 In September 2018 I spent nine days in hospital due to lower back pain.
-It took six months to find a diagnosis of Fibromyalgia and Rheumatoid Arthritis.
-I also have degenerative disease in spine where I have arthritic discs in my L4/L5 and L5/S1.
+It took six months to find a diagnosis of Fibromyalgia and Rheumatoid Arthritis (RA).
+My immune system is also excellerating a degenerative disease in the spine, with arthritic discs in my L4/L5 and L5/S1.
+Also I have a non-hereditary Glucoma, which means I’m slowly loosing my eye sight.
+I tell you all this not because I am fishing for your sympathy but to give background to the reasons why I have chosen this path in life.

-I have a long and dodgy family medical history.
-My Grandmother died in her forties and my mother has major medical issues, resides in a nursing home, requires 24/7 care, and is aged in her mid-sixties.
-I am mid-forties in age and now living with three diseases that are degenerative.
+With that in my focus, I was going to use this opportunity to learn and grow.
+Plus I have a long and dodgy family medical history.
+My Grandmother died in her forties and my own mother has major medical issues, resides in a nursing home, requires 24/7 care, and is aged in her mid-sixties.
+I am mid-forties and now living with three diseases that are degenerative.
 I feel an urge to make the most of my ‘good health’ because my genetics are not going in my favour.
+And what lessons could I learn from all this pain and suffering?

-Over the last six months of working, I’ve had many days/weeks off work due to my illness.
-I know where the stress is in my life however kept pushing ahead with the assumption, this is what every middle age person has to deal with.
-My stress is no better or worst than the average person, what is the big deal?
+Over the last six months of working, I’ve had many days/weeks off work due to my ‘illness’.
+I acknowledge we all have stress is in our lives and just like everyone else I kept pushing ahead with the assumption, this is what every other middle age person was dealing with.
+My stress is no better or worst than the average person, so what was the big deal?
 ‘Just get on with life and make the most of it’, I hear my critics say.
 However, my dodgy genetics keep rising and stopping me in my tracks with debilitating back spasms, unable to walk a few steps, and requiring weeks off work.

 My life had to change, so earlier this year I started mapping out what I needed to do.
 Many decisions were made for me in relation to work and our home.
 Both had contracts ending.
 Which left a couple of directions possible.
 For this I thank God for living a blessed life and living in affluent Australia.
 I am thankful to have options available to me.
 I like to describe this short phase with the metaphor of having ‘many irons in the fire’ and very quickly as I explored each iron, I found that they were not hot enough to use.
 One by one I explored each option and discussed with my daughter the pros and cons and one by one the hot irons turned cold.
 In the end we were left with one red hot option.